-Poster art has always been a powerful form of visual communication, in addition to an art form in its own right.
-Travel posters began in the early 20th century as a vehicle for the Tourism Industry advertisement.
-Employing exotic sceneries, vivid and bold colors and provoking a sense of adventure and exploration, they enticed the observer to book trips and purchase tickets to new and exotic places-whether by train, ship, Zeppelin, or airplane.
+Poster art, in addition to being a true art form of its kind, has always been a powerful form of visual communication.
+Travel posters began at the turn of the 20th century as a vehicle for advertising the tourism industry.
+Colonial countries such as Great Britain, France and the Netherlands by organizing colonial exhibitions and creating new and exotic landscapes of their colonies, with bright and bold colors and causing a sense of adventure and exploration, prompted the observer to book trips and purchase tickets to their major cities by train, boat, Zeppelin or plane.
+Later, people wanted to visit these exotic places, and the posters started to advertise the real thing.
 During the late 1800s until about 1950, posters, print ads, and brochures were the most common way for travel companies and agencies to reach their customers.

 With the technological advances in transportation of the early 20th century, that reduced the cost of travel, railroads, ocean liners and airplanes, promoted the idea of pleasurable and luxurious travel, offering people the freedom to explore the world.
 This sparked the “Golden Age of Travel” which lasted until the outbreak of World War II.